 On 16th March 2017, sweet Toby slipped away at Great Ormond Street Hospital after an epic battle with the most horrible of cancers.
 He was just seven months old.
 Toby Hambrook-Skinner was happy, brave, gentle, loving, stubborn, determined and just so special.
 He loved books.
 He loved people.
 He loved smiling.
 And he was just so loved.

 Toby was born on 16th August 2016.
 He was perfect in every way and came home from the hospital the day after he arrived.
 He started to smile at just three weeks old.
 His hair grew and grew.
 He grew and grew.
 And he brought his parents, Verity and Nathan, so much happiness and love.
 But after an innocuous bump appeared on his forehead at six weeks old, followed by a number of small bruises, Toby was admitted to his local hospital with his parents.
 What came next was shocking, brutal and utterly terrifying.
 Toby's parents were told, in all likelihood, that their baby had a form of cancer.
 Everything stopped.
-So many tears, screams and fears.
+It was terrifying.

 Toby and his parents were quickly and fortunately transferred to Great Ormond Street Hospital where, at just eight weeks old, Toby was diagnosed with a rare form of Acute Myeloid Leukaemia (AML).
 Toby's aggressive presentation of AML left the doctors with no choice but to start a toxic and gruelling course of chemo immediately.
 His parents were told to expect at least a six month stay in hospital.
 Toby initially responded incredibly well.
 An MRI before Christmas showed he was in remission and he wouldn't need a bone marrow transplant.
 However, he sadly relapsed on New Year's Day and faced terrifying odds and even more brutal treatment.
 Another round of toxic chemo and then a bone marrow transplant.
 The pain for Toby was excruciating.
 But he did it.
 He carried on.
 And he smiled through it all.
 He fought so hard to stay with his parents.
 But in the end it wasn't to be and a chest infection took hold of his lungs and Toby couldn't fight it in time to beat it.
 His immune system had been weakened for so long because of the treatment.